howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 },
 ```

 It accesses the `prisma` object via the `context` argument we discussed a moment ago.
-As a reminder, this is actually an entire `PrismaClient` instance that's imported from the generated `@prisma/client` library, effectively allowing you to access your database through the Prisma API we set up in chapter 4.
+As a reminder, this is actually an entire `PrismaClient` instance that's imported from the generated `@prisma/client` library, effectively allowing you to access your database through the Prisma Client API you set up in chapter 4.

-Now, you should be able to imagine the complete system and workflow of a Prisma/GraphQL project, where our Prisma API exposes a number of methods that let you perform CRUD operations on your database models.
-As we add new functionality, we expose the appropriate methods to the GraphQL server via `PrismaClient` and then use them inside your resolvers via the `context` argument!
+Now, you should be able to imagine the complete system and workflow of a Prisma/GraphQL project, where our Prisma Client API exposes a number of database queries that let you read and write data in the database.

 #### Understanding the `post` resolver